Jinssi/ContosoTraders/demo-scripts/low-code-development/technical-walkthrough.md

    ![img](images/NApp5.png)

- 11. After clicking on the “Send for the Approval” button, it will trigger a notification message of Approval request into Microsoft Teams channel named "Pricing Updates" on the Teams named “Gravy Traders Inventory”.
+ 11. After clicking on the “Send for the Approval” button, it will trigger a notification message of Approval request into Microsoft Teams channel named "Pricing Updates" on the Teams named “gravy Traders Inventory”.
 It has been configured by using Adaptive cards.

    ![TApp5](images/FApp1.png)